rgerkin/mathiasverraes.github.com/_posts/2014-06-17-cost-of-estimation.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Asking for estimates can cost you more than you think.
+When you do estimate, take into account time, complexity, and risk."
 ---

-{% include tldr.html text="Asking for estimates can cost you more than you think.
-When you do estimate, take into account time, complexity, and risk." %}

 ## Ballpark Figures